Third Eye (Redd Kross album): Critical reception

-Alex Henderson of AllMusic gave the album 4.5 stars out of 5, saying: "While some punk enthusiasts missed the old Kross, this decent though not outstanding album proves that the band was still worthwhile at the dawn of the '90s."
+Alex Henderson of AllMusic said: "While some punk enthusiasts missed the old Kross, this decent though not outstanding album proves that the band was still worthwhile at the dawn of the '90s."
 Greg Sandow of Entertainment Weekly gave the album a grade of B, saying: "Their uncanny '60s echoes have to be taken with a mountain or two of irony, which — take your choice — gives the album depth, or else weighs the group's cute little tunes down with more significance than they can easily bear."
-Jeremy Clarke in Q Magazine described the album as a "potent neo-pop with bright melodies".
+Jeremy Clarke in Q described the album as a "potent neo-pop with bright melodies".